bufbuild-ru/docs/docs/protovalidate/cel/index.md

 ## How does CEL work?

 At first glance, it's tempting to think that CEL can't scale because it appears to be dynamic.
 This isn't true.
 An application using CEL employs the CEL compiler to evaluate and compile expressions into CEL programs.
-This makes it simple to build a cache of already-encountered expressions or to proactively warm up a cache with a library of expressions.Let's take a look at how this works, using the prior example of checking a `string`'s length.
-Though implementations vary across its supported languages, they all follow the same basic workflow.First, the application compiles CEL expressions into CEL programs by:
+This makes it simple to build a cache of already-encountered expressions or to proactively warm up a cache with a library of expressions.

+Let's take a look at how this works, using the prior example of checking a `string`'s length.
+Though implementations vary across its supported languages, they all follow the same basic workflow.

+First, the application compiles CEL expressions into CEL programs by:

 1. Receiving one or more CEL expressions to evaluate.
 In this case, it's `someString.size() > 5`.
 2. Creating a CEL environment and compiler — these are classes or types provided by the language-specific CEL implementation.